codeitamarjr/Y1DorsetCollegeSummerCamp/readme.md

 ## Tuersday 22 June - Level 1

-14:00 - 16:00: Intro & First Prep with David and Wenhao
+14:00 - 16:00: Intro & First Prep with David J Keane and Wenhao FU

 ### Exercises practise 1:
 (in Flowgorithm, a graphical authoring tool) Write a program to calculate the sum and average of 1, 2, 3, ...,N where N is an